Mathematics

 1607 the jesuits start teaching students like René Descartes and Marin Mersenne at Prytanée national militaire.
 Descartes studies Arabic mathematical texts in the Netherlands with Jacobius Golius.

-1611 Johannes Kepler publishes on the Kepler conjecture.
+1611 Johannes Kepler publishes the Kepler conjecture.

 1637 René Descartes publishes La Géométrie (rule of signs used as method to determine the positive and negative roots of polynomial), based on work of Pierre de Fermat and helps setting the stage for the Enlightenment trend.

 The jesuits let Gottfried Wilhelm Leibniz study the I Ching.
 He introduces algebra of concepts and early computation theory.
-Newton, Leibniz and Johan Bernouilli develop infinitesimal calculus.

-1738 Daniel Bernouilli (Royal Society) Hydrodynamica.
+1738 Daniel Bernouilli (Royal Society) Hydrodynamica (mathematics of water).

 1847 George Boole (Royal Society) introduces Boolean algebra.